DevExpress/testcafe/docs/articles/documentation/reference/api/runner/filter.md

 ---------- | --------------------------------------------------------------------- | ----------------------------------------------------------------
 `callback` | `function(testName, fixtureName, fixturePath, testMeta, fixtureMeta)` | The callback that determines if a particular test should be run.

-The callback function is called for each test in the files the [src](src.md) method specifies.
+The callback function is called for each test in the source files.
 Return `true` from the callback to include the current test or `false` to exclude it.

 The callback function accepts the following arguments: